The semiclassical zeta function for geodesic flows on negatively curved manifolds: Grassmann extension

-which is called the "trapped set"\footnote{In terminology of dynamical system theory, this is nothing but the non-wandering set for the dynamics of $(Df_G^{-t})^*$.}, and the action on the outside of a small neighborhood of $X$ is not recurrent as a consequence of hyperbolicity of the flow $f^t$.
-This fact suggests that, concerning the spectrum and trace, the most essential is the action of transfer operators on the wave packets corresponding to the points in a small neighborhood of $X$.
-This idea has been exploited in the previous papers\cite{Tsujii2009, Tsujii2010} and leaded to the results which essentially correspond to the claim (2) of Theorem \ref{th:spectrum}.
-However, in order to get more information on the spectrum as described in the claim (3), we have to analyze more precisely the action of transfer operators on the wave packets associated to the points in a neighborhood of $X$.
-Such action is modeled by the so-called "prequantum map" and has already been studied in the paper\cite{Faure07} in the linear setting and then extended to the non-linear setting in the previous paper\cite{FaureTsujii12} of the authors.
+However, in order to get more information on the spectrum as described in the claim (3), we have to analyze more precisely the action of transfer operators on the wave packets associated to the points in a neighborhood of the trapped set $X$.
+Such action is modeled by the so-called ``prequantum map" and has already been studied in the paper \cite{Faure07} in the linear setting and then extended to the non-linear setting in the previous paper \cite{FaureTsujii12} of the authors.
+(The explanation in \cite[Section 2.3]{FaureTsujii12} will be useful to understand the idea that leads to the main theorems.)
 We are going to put the argument developed in those papers into the setting of contact Anosov flows.
-We recall from these papers that it was crucially important that the trapped set was an invariant symplectic submanifold of the phase space and normally hyperbolic for the induced dynamical system on the phase space.
+Note that, in \cite{Faure07, FaureTsujii12}, it was crucially important that the trapped set was an invariant symplectic submanifold of the phase space and normally hyperbolic for the induced dynamical system on the phase space.
 In our setting of contact Anosov flows, this corresponds to the fact that the projection of the trapped set $X$ above to $T^*M$,

-is an invariant symplectic submanifold of $T^*M$ with respect to the standard symplectic structure on $T^*M$ and is normally hyperbolic with respect to the flow $(Df^{-t})^*$.
+is an invariant symplectic submanifold of $T^*M$ on the outside of the zero section and is normally hyperbolic with respect to the flow $(Df^{-t})^*$.